mcuntz/ncvue/docs/src/install.rst

 - `Windows executable`_ (Windows 10)

 The macOS app should work from macOS 10.13 (High Sierra) onward on Intel processors.
-It is, however, only tested on macOS 10.15 (Catalina).
-The creation of standalone applications does not work on Apple Silicon (M1) processors, yet.
+There is no standalone application for macOS on Apple Silicon (M1) chips because I do not have a paid Apple Developer ID.
 The installation via `pip` works, though.

 A dialog box might pop up on macOS saying that the ``ncvue.app`` is from an unidentified developer.
 This is because ``ncvue`` is an open-source software.
 Depending on the macOS version, it offers to open it anyway.
 In later versions of macOS, this option is only given if you right-click (or control-click) on the ``ncvue.app`` and choose `Open`.
 You only have to do this once.
-It will open like any other application the next time.
+It will open like any other application the next times.

 Building from source
 --------------------